 With regard to Eureka’s vacuum cleaner line, it includes quite the array of vacuums (including the popular Eureka EasyClean handheld vacuum).

 That said, Eureka offers six different stick vacuum models, all which provide a different level of performance, from pet care to ultra deep cleans.
-The most expensive stick vacuum made by Electrolux is its UltraPower Studio, which is sold for $299 on Electrolux’s site and less than $200 on Amazon.
+The most expensive stick vacuum made by Electrolux is its UltraPower Studio.

 In addition to the UltraPower Studio is the Ergorapido Lithium Ion, which is the company’s lowest model.
 We have actually already tested the Ergorapido Lithium Ion, and found that it performed very well and offered a great value.
 Between the high and low end of the spectrum, Electrolux’s remaining models are:

 - Electrolux Ergorapido Lithium Ion Brushroll Clean Xtra

 As a rather large company built around the idea of household appliances and cleaning solutions that fit the life of busy people, Shark’s list of stick vacuums is impressive.
 With such a wide variety of vacuums, mops, steam cleaners, etc., its stick vacuum line consists of five primary models: